Have you been told that you ‘see too much’, ‘hear too much’, ‘think too much’, ‘feel too much’?

 You feel a constant stream of both positive and negative feelings — pain, despair, fear, excitement, love, and happiness.

 You are naturally excitable and passionate— even if you don’t show it on the outside.
+When you love, you love a lot.
+When you give, you give it all.

 In a social situation, you feel you ‘absorb’ other people’s emotions and can be overwhelmed by stimuli, noises, or information you perceive.